alvarobartt/understanding-resnet/resnet-pytorch/README.md

 * So that the input images end up being 224x224px (width x height) in RGB format (3 channels), which is a Tensor of shape `torch.Tensor([3, 32, 32])` (assuming `channels_last=False`).

+:pushpin: A team led by researchers at MIT's Computer Science and Artificial Intelligence Lab (CSAIL) looked at 10 major datasets that have been cited over 100,000 times and that include CIFAR and ImageNet.
+They found a 3.4% average error rate across all datasets, including 6% for ImageNet, which is arguably the most widely used dataset for popular image recognition systems.
+Check the ImageNet label errors at [Label Errors: Explore ImageNet](https://labelerrors.com/).

 ### :brain: Architecture